 Thomas's 2005 e-mail was email@example.com

-Webmaster's Comment: Thomas, the silver presentation plaque that you have in your possession (now visible at the very bottom of this page) is truly a puzzle as these words are written in Jan.
+Webmaster's Comment: Thomas, the silver presentation plaque that you have in your possession (now visible at about 75% down this page) is truly a puzzle as these words are written in Jan.
 2006.
 It had seemed most likely to be from the Lewis Muller painting of the Danmark/Missouri disaster, which painting (horizontal in format) was in the possession of the Murrell family in England but was shipped in the late 1950s to Alan Murrell (a famous public defender, since deceased) of Baltimore.
 BUT it is not - which fact is confirmed by Sally Lloyd of Wales & her sister, who both remember the Muller painting & its plaque very well.
 (Sally is the great grand daughter of Captain Hamilton Murrell).
 So the whereabouts today (Jan.
 2006) of the Thomas Hemy work is still unknown & the same can be said of the Lewis Muller work also.
 But, Sally & her sister state that an old (in the 1950s) book on sea rescues or disasters, of title unknown, had an image of the Muller work.
 We will both continue, Tom, I am sure, to try to find that volume & to resolve exactly what you have.
 And further establish where both of the paintings are today & locate an image at least of the Lewis Muller painting.
 Possibly others, who read these words, can help in the search?

 4) I am the grand daughter of James Clayton Barr and have his personal account of the battle of the Carmania and Cap Trafalgar - it was used as the basis of the book "The Ship That Hunted Itself."
 Thank you for an interesting website.